-I cannot sort this out.
-We are not the judges, God is.
-What I do know is that the whole Bible regularly divides the human race into two groups, God's people and God's enemies, the just and the evil.
+In real life it is not always so easy to tell who are living by God's ways and who are not.
+God is the judge.
+I know this: the whole Bible regularly divides the human race into two groups, God's people and God's enemies, the just and the evil.
 There is a road leading to destruction, and there is a road leading to life, and everyone is on one road or the other.

-In Ps 1 the dividing line is: whose instructions steer our life?
-Happy is the one who lives by what God has shown us.
+In Psalm 1 the dividing line is: whose instructions steer our life?
+Blessed is the one who lives by what God has shown us.